EdwardTheBrave/Trustpilot/README.md

 Okay, now we can start with the fun!

 First, we will clone this repository in the virtual machine in order to save some steps like creating directories.
 You may check if everything is allright by executing the "ls" command in your home directory.
-If you now have the "Trusstpilot" directory you are on the right path.
+If you now have the "Trustpilot" directory you are on the right path.
 Explorre it and check if it has the same files you see on the web.

 ```
 cd